coveooss/connectivity-library/UserVoice/README.md

 This guide explains how you can use the content of the [`SourceJSONConfig.json`](SourceJSONConfig.json) in a [REST API](https://docs.coveo.com/en/1896/) source to index suggestions.
 Your Coveo source will use this JSON configuration to customize HTTP requests for the UserVoice Admin v1 API and identify the specific content to extract from the responses.

 ## Disclaimer
 The JSON configuration examples in this library have been used to index the related system with a Coveo [REST API](https://docs.coveo.com/en/1896/) or [GraphQL API](https://docs.coveo.com/en/n6gh2329/) source.
-When [adding a source of content](https://docs.coveo.com/en/3390/index-content/add-or-edit-a-source#add-a-source) in the Coveo Administration Console, Coveo may recommend, or not recommend, using one of these source types along with the associated example JSON configuration from this library.
+When [adding a source of content](https://docs.coveo.com/en/3390/index-content/add-or-edit-a-source#add-a-source), Coveo may recommend, or not recommend, using one of these source types along with the associated example JSON configuration from this library.
 Coveo’s recommendation depends on the extent of testing of the system example configuration in proofs of concept.

 Coveo specifically recommends indexing UserVoice using the REST API source and the example JSON configuration provided herein.